Where Can You Legally Play Online Casino Games in the US?

 What Forms of Gambling Are Legal and Where?

-What Forms of Gambling Are LegalMost states have already started to regulate remote gambling in one form or another in an attempt to raise additional revenue and prevent the leakage of taxable money.
+What Forms of Gambling Are LegalMost states have already started to regulate remote gambling in one form or another in an attempt to raise additional revenue and prevent taxable revenue from leaking.
 Retail and online sports betting are now legal in many parts of the country.
-Unfortunately, we cannot say the same for online casino games and poker which remain unregulated in most states for the time being.
+Unfortunately, we cannot say the same for online casino games and poker, which remain unregulated in most states for the time being.

-The table below gives you a state-by-state breakdown of the legal online gambling activities on US soil.
-Keep in mind the regulatory climate in the US is constantly undergoing changes, however.
+The table below provides a state-by-state breakdown of legal online gambling activities in the US.
+Keep in mind that the regulatory climate in the country is constantly changing.
 Certain states may expand their range of legal betting options in the future.

 State* Online Casinos Online Sportsbooks Online Poker